pixlee/android-sdk/doc/kotlin/UI.md

 ##### Notice: Due to the limitations of hardware specs on some android devices, this SDK only for now doesn't play 2 movies concurrently to make the SDK stable.
 But, playing multiple videos simultaneously will be availble soon.

 ## Index
-- [PXLPhotoProductView](#PXLPhotoProductView) : A fullscreen view displaying PXLPhoto with a list of PXLPhoto
+- List
+    - Version 1
         - [PXLPhotoRecyclerView](#PXLPhotoRecyclerView) : A RecyclerView displaying a list of PXLPhoto (auto video playing, an infinite scroll)
         - [PXLPhotoRecyclerViewInGrid](#PXLPhotoRecyclerViewInGrid) : A RecyclerView displaying a list of PXLPhoto (grid list, no auto video playing, no infinite scroll)
+    - Version 2
+        - [PXLPhotosView](#PXLPhotosView) : A RecyclerView displaying a list of PXLPhoto ([list, grid], auto video playing, an infinite scroll)
+- Detail with Product
+    - [PXLPhotoProductView](#PXLPhotoProductView) : A fullscreen view displaying PXLPhoto with a list of PXLPhoto
 - [PXLPhotoView](#PXLPhotoView) : A view to display PXLPhoto

 ## Automatic Analytics with UI Components